 Another coincidence, although this one is later "explained" by the fact that Monks knew Oliver was being rehabilitated in the small farmhouse outside Chertsey.
 Nevertheless, Monks does not introduce himself to Oliver, and of course Oliver has never seen Monks before.
 It should be noted that Oliver resembles his mother, meaning he does not look at all—it can be inferred—like his half-brother, Monks, who shares only a father with Oliver.

-When Oliver returns home, Rose's fever has grown worse—Lorsborne, who arrives later, fears that Rose might not survive it.
-After a few days, in which neither Oliver nor Mrs. Maylie sleep hardly at all, Lorsborne emerges from the sick room, after another visit, to declare that, finally and against all hope, Rose appears to be on the mend.
+When Oliver returns home, Rose's fever has grown worse—Losborne, who arrives later, fears that Rose might not survive it.
+After a few days, in which neither Oliver nor Mrs. Maylie sleep hardly at all, Losborne emerges from the sick room, after another visit, to declare that, finally and against all hope, Rose appears to be on the mend.
 Mrs. Maylie can barely believe the news—she feared that her niece was lost.
-And Oliver is overjoyed to hear Lorsborne's new prognosis.
+And Oliver is overjoyed to hear Losborne's new prognosis.

 The dramatic compression in this chapter is notable.
 At first, Rose is well; then she is sick; then she is violently sick, almost on the verge of death; and when it appears there is no longer hope, she recovers quickly.
 Again, it is not clear why Dickens inserted this small character arc in the novel, over than to emphasize the importance of Rose's goodwill on the structure of the Maylie family.